Clinically Reviewed by Brandy Chalmers, M.A., LPC, NCC

 - Finding it difficult to relax and/or taking a long time to fall asleep at night, fatigue

 - Anxiety or fear that stops you going out or engaging in activities you would otherwise enjoy

-Some of these symptoms can be difficult to separate from normal pregnancy symptoms, such as insomnia, restlessness, and general fatigue, but the key factor to consider is whether your anxiety symptoms make daily life feel difficult.
-It may also be helpful to know that anxiety disorders in pregnancy often center around concerns over the health of the baby, concerns over your own health (particularly during delivery), and concerns that something may happen to your partner or your relationship.
+Some of these symptoms can be difficult to separate from normal pregnancy or postpartum symptoms, such as insomnia, restlessness, and general fatigue, but the key factor to consider is whether your anxiety symptoms make daily life feel difficult.
+It may also be helpful to know that anxiety disorders in pregnancy or postpartum often center around concerns over the health of the baby, concerns over your own health, and concerns that something may happen to your partner or your relationship.